ChristopherHowe/GraphRAG/README.md

 # Possible Issues
 Currently not merging or connecting nodes that are similar but not exact: example, Norman and Normans Add some kind of control to wait until ollama has pulled all the tensors before allowing backend to make hits to it.
+Introduce some kind of logic to check if there is not enough references